nelsongt/mfiaDLTS/README.md

   -Cryostat with electrical leads for device connection

-  -Lakeshore temperature controller to control cryostat temperature
+  -Lakeshore temperature controller, models 331 and 335 (contact developer for possibility of using other models)

   -Zurich Instruments MFIA